Konstantin Hierl

-Konstantin Hierl (24 February 1875 – 23 September 1955) was a major figure in the administration of Nazi Germany.
-He was the head of the Reich Labour Service (Reichsarbeitsdienst; RAD) a Reichsleiter of the Nazi Party and an associate of Adolf Hitler before he came to national power.
+Konstantin Alois Hierl (24 February 1875 – 23 September 1955) was a German career military officer who became a major figure in the administration of Nazi Germany.
+An associate of Adolf Hitler before he came to national power, Hierl became the head of the Reich Labour Service and a Reichsleiter of the Nazi Party.
+Following the end of the Second World War, he was tried, found guilty of major offenses and sentenced to five years in a labour camp.

-Life
+Early life

 Hierl was born in Parsberg near Neumarkt in the Bavarian Upper Palatinate region, and attended secondary school (Gymnasium) in Burghausen and Regensburg.
 In 1893 he joined the Bavarian Army as a cadet.
-He obtained the rank of Leutnant in 1895 and graduated from the military academy in 1902.
-He was promoted to Hauptmann in 1909.
-He served as a company commander in the Bavarian infantry.
-In World War I Hierl served as a member of the general staff of the I Royal Bavarian Reserve Corps, part of the German 6th Army fighting on the Western Front, where he achieved the rank of Oberstleutnant and was awarded the Iron Cross, 1st and 2nd class and other decorations.
+He was commissioned as a Leutnant in 1895 and graduated from the military academy in 1902.
+He was promoted to Hauptmann in 1909 and served as a company commander in the Bavarian infantry.
+During World War I, Hierl served as a member of the general staff of the I Royal Bavarian Reserve Corps, part of the German 6th Army fighting on the western front.
+He attained the rank of Oberstleutnant and was awarded the Iron Cross, 1st and 2nd class, the Bavarian Military Merit Order, 3rd class with swords and other decorations.

-Upon the German defeat and the November Revolution of 1918, Hierl became head of a paramilitary Freikorps unit.
-Hierl played a role in organizing the Black Reichswehr paramilitary forces in the early years of the Weimar Republic.
+Upon the German defeat and the November Revolution of 1918, Hierl became head of a paramilitary Freikorps unit and fought in Augsburg against supporters of the Spartacist uprising.
+He remained in the Reichswehr, the military of the Weimar Republic, and served in the Ministry of the Reichswehr where he played a role in organizing the Black Reichswehr paramilitary forces in the early years of the republic.
 He was discharged from the service with the rank of Oberst in September 1924, in part due to his support of General Erich Ludendorff's participation in the Beer Hall Putsch.
-In 1925, he joined Ludendorff's far-right Tannenbergbund political society, which Hierl left two years later.
+He began to be involved in politics as an organizer in southern Germany for Ludendorff's far-right Tannenbergbund political society between 1925 and 1927.